 The Effect of LT – Training

-As mentioned, LT training is very crucial for long distance runners who wants to improve their performance.
+As mentioned, LT training is very crucial for long-distance runners who want to improve their performance.
 So, let us take a little summary of the effects.

-This means that muscle fibers can combusts fat and carbohydrates at intensities, where it previously was necessary with anaerobic combustion.
-Thus, the muscle’s can work more without producing too much lactate and therefore they become not as quickly tired.
+This means that muscle fibers can combust fat and carbohydrates at intensities, where it previously was necessary with anaerobic combustion.
+Thus, the muscles can work more without producing too much lactate and therefore they become not as quickly tired.

 Training both just above and just below LT leads to moving the threshold.
 Besides this, LT training also gives a very good effect on the heart’s stroke volume.
 The restriction is that you cannot cope with more than about 25 to 60 minutes before you are exhausted.
 The Muscle fibers aerobic system affects with great effect.
-The crucial changes in the muscle’s happens by:
+The crucial changes in the muscles happen by:

 - The Type II fibers stimulates to change in aerobic direction